divnix/nix-book/src/ch05-01-language-basics.md

 Many pure functional programming languages also have the feature that the evaluation model of the language is lazy.
-This means that the values of a data structure aren't computed until needed, they are lazily computed.
+This means that the values of a data structure aren't computed until needed.
 The benefits for nix is that evaluating a package doesn't mean computing all packages, but only computing the dependency graph for the packages requested.
 In practice this means limiting the scope of an action from